benaitcheson/coder-academy-portfolio-site/README.md

 My name is Ben Aitcheson.
 I live in Brisbane, Australia and this is a readme file for my portfolio.

+This portfolio was buit to showcase my work.
+It was also designed to be an online platform for people to get in contact with me.

 This porfolio is built with HTML and CSS with a tiny amount of Javascipt added.

 [My Portfolio site deployed through Netlify][1]